Information about our Organisation and Website.

 We will not sell your personal details to any third parties.
-We will use your information for Council purposes and share it between different departments as appropriate to provide the service you have requested or to perform our public tasks including for any enforcement purposes.
+We will use your information for Council purposes and share it between different departments and our Councillors as appropriate to provide the service you have requested or to perform our public tasks including for any enforcement purposes.
 We will also share information with our Partner agencies who deliver services with us or on our behalf and have appropriate contracts and Information Sharing Agreements in place to do this.
 We are also permitted to share data with the police and other agencies to prevent and detect crime or prevent fraud and are required to share certain data with other Government departments for example as part of the National Fraud Initiative.
 We may also share data if there are any safeguarding concerns about adults or children or where there are risks to public health.
 We may also receive information about you from other Government departments, where this is necessary for us to carry out our public tasks, such as HMRC and DWP in order to administer the benefits system.

 National Fraud initiative - Cabinet Office data matching

 In order to prevent and detect fraud it is a legal requirement that we share information with the Cabinet Office.
 This is for the purpose of data matching as part of the National Fraud Initiative (NFI).
 Examples of data supplied are as follows: